criskgsdev/criskgsdev/README.md

 In this point I teach myself using multiple sources: books, websites  (The Odin Project / W3schools / MDN web books) and YouTube videos.

-The main goal that I set is to be employed by the 1st of May 2022 or even earlier. 🦸
+The main goal that I set is to be employed as a Frontend Dev. by the 1st of May 2022 or even earlier. 🦸

 ...to be continued